SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

  └── grid[1] → {4, 5, 6}
 ```

-Each row is a 1D array.
+Each row is another array — a 1D array.